Stop and swap unhelpful thoughts

 Training our minds helps to build flexible and adaptive thinking, and allows for the best outcomes in even the most challenging situations.

-For more information and to try out our suite of SMART tools, see High Res app.
+For more information and to try out our suite of SMART tools, see our Self-help tools and High Res app.